The human race is splitting. Again.

-Imagining our ancient ancestors during their unthinkably long evolutionary trek through millions of years to get to the present — and what may be happening to our present civilization.
+Most stories relate to the unthinkably long evolutionary trek through millions of years.
+And some address what is happening to our present civilization.

-Evo, the book, is composed of information and stories based on archaeological finds and imagination.
+Evo, the book, has information and stories based on archaeological finds and imagination.

 This book is about your heritage.
 And your destiny.

 Evo was there.
-Evo is here, now — perhaps looking over your shoulder to see what decision you will make after reading this book.
+Evo is here, now.
+Let's see what decisions you make from the stories.

 Pick up the book and read about: